getnikola/plugins/v7/windows_live_tiles/README.md

-This plug-in enables your site to take full advantage of the Start screen on Windows 8.1 and Windows Phone 8.1 with Internet Explorer 11.
+This plug-in enables your site to take full advantage of the Start screen on Windows 8.1 and Windows Phone 8.1 with Internet Explorer 11, and Windows 10 and Windows 10 Mobile with Microsoft Edge.

 ### Browser configuration file

-Generates a configuration file `/browserconfig.xml` for tile images and Live Tiles with notifications for the Windows 8.1 and Windows Phone 8.1 Start screens.
+Generates a configuration file `/browserconfig.xml` for tile images and Live Tiles with notifications for the Windows 8.1 and Windows Phone 8.1 Start screens, and the Start menu in Windows 10 .
 Windows 8 is not supported because Microsoft.

 Internet Explorer 11 will automatically request this file from your server root when a user tries to pin you site to their Start screen.
 If